Blog

 Even though we have been developing software as an industry for the last 50 or so years, it still seems difficult to predict the outcome of a software project.
 That was obvious to me as I built my software company.

-I have more than two and a half decade’s experience in both writing software and also managing software projects and teams of developers.
+I have more than two and a half decade of experience in both writing software and also managing software projects and teams of developers.
 I have written open-source software that’s been downloaded more than 234 million times.
+[Updated (1 Oct 2024): 537 million times+]

 How do you get around the problem of coordinating developers and time and resources, and ensure your project will be successful and provide a suitable return on investment?